admb-project/admb-examples/admb-tricks/splines-1/splines/README.md

 Filed under:  [Splines][1]

-notes and examples related to cubic splines
+Notes and examples related to cubic splines

 [splines.tpl][2]
 :  ADMB code with a spline (very rough)